NGSEP/NGSEPcore/README.txt

 			  Default: No filter
 	-gene STRING	: Id of the gene or the transcript related with the variant.
-	-a STRING	: Types of functional annotations (Missense, Nonsense, Synonymous, etc) related with the variant.
-More than one annotation can be set as a comma-separated list -saf FILE	: File with the ids of the samples to be selected (or filtered, see -fs option).
+	-a STRING	: Types of functional annotations related to the variants.
+	-saf FILE	: File with the ids of the samples to be selected (or filtered, see -fs option).
 The file should have one line per sample, being the first column the sample id.
 Other columns in the file are ignored.
 	-fs		: Flag to filter the samples provided with the -saf option instead of selecting them.

+Names of functional annotations to use with the option -a should correspond to standard sequence ontology terms (http://www.sequenceontology.org).
+More than one annotation can be set as a comma-separated list.
+Common terms include missense_variant,synonymous_variant,frameshift_variant,start_lost,stop_gained among others.

 ----------------------------------
 Convert VCF files to other formats